glennschler/spotspec/README.md

 Before using this module understand the standard best practices when working with AWS credentials. __Never__ use root account credentials.
 AWS documentation for creating a new IAM user with restrictions explains [best practices](http://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html).

 #### Prepare AWS IAM Credentials
 AWS credentials are required.
 AWS STS Session management, which is optional, generates a temporary session token to replace the given keys for all further transactions.
 This module is a convenient wrapper to the existing AWS-SDK, which itself is only an implementation of the [AWS HTTP API](http://docs.aws.amazon.com/AWSEC2/latest/APIReference/Welcome.html).
-No additional technique is attempted to better secure the AWS credentials than what already provided by AWS.
+No additional technique is attempted to better secure the AWS credentials than what is already provided by AWS.

 ##### Optional AWS SDK reading
 To understand the API implemented in this module: